 International NFL betting sites are able to accept wagers over the web from US gamblers because there are no laws on the books in the United States that prohibit them from doing so.
-For more information, visit our Super Bowl gambling laws page.
+For more information, visit our sports gambling laws page.

 Mobile Sportsbooks Offering Super Bowl Player Prop Bets

-Each of the online Super Bowl betting sites featured in the table above port the entirety of their sportsbook services to iPhones, iPads, and Android-powered devices without requiring a download.
+Each of the online betting sites featured in the table above port the entirety of their sportsbook services for iPhones, iPads, and Android-powered betting devices without requiring a download.

-All that is needed to access the top Super Bowl betting apps an on-board mobile browser (Opera, Safari, Firefox, Google/Chrome) on a popular smartphone or tablet and the entirety of Super Bowl player prop bets, 2023 or otherwise, are a push-button touch away.
+All that is needed to access the top Super Bowl betting apps an on-board mobile browser (Opera, Safari, Firefox, Google/Chrome) on a popular smartphone or tablet and the entirety of Super Bowl player prop bets, 2023 or otherwise, are a push-button touch away (click here).

 Top Super Bowl Player Performances Of All Time